lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 await upgradeLSP6();
 ```

-## Testing the new LSP6 Key Manager
+## Test the new LSP6 Key Manager

-We can now check the owner of the Universal Profile and it should be the new LSP6 Key Manager.
+We can now check the owner of the Universal Profile.
+If everything went through, the owner should be the address of the new LSP6 Key Manager.
 Create the following file with the name `test-new-lsp6.js` and run:

 ```shell